-The geometric mean (GM) values of E. coli for the first eight-weekly samples at each beach are given below.
+The geometric mean (GM) values of E. coli for the first 12-weekly samples at each beach are given below.
 All are well below 100 cfu/100 mL (shown by red line) recommended by EPA to keep the illness rate below 32 per 1,000 bathers.
-This is despite several high values measured in the last two weekly samples.
+This is despite several high values measured on June 21 and 28 (see chart above).
 That’s because the GM is a running average so these few high E. coli values are dampened by the predominance of low E. coli values.
 Nevertheless, to reduce your risk of bacterial illness, avoid swimming after heavy or prolonged rainfalls.

 Even though these bacterial measurements indicate a wide margin of safety for swimming, the following precautions are always recommended:

 The local news media have carried many articles about the suspension of the Jordan Lake Rules which would have required taking measures throughout the watershed to limit phosphorus and nitrogen inputs so as to reduce the growth of algae.
 Under strictly natural conditions, algae are important members of a healthy food chain.
 However, with excess nutrients, their levels become greatly elevated.
 They become nuisance organisms causing taste and odors and depleting the water of oxygen during night hours, leading to fish kills.